-After showing up at the 2019 bike shows, Honda were due to launch the CT125 in March until you-know-what happened.
-Now it’s pitched as a 2021 model for later this year (or maybe that was always intended) but anyway, there’s enough out there to have a good old speculate.
+After showing up at the 2019 bike shows, Honda launched the CT125 in March until you-know-what happened.
+Now it’s out as a 2021 model with enough out there to have a good old speculate.
 It’s expected to sell in Europe as the CT125 Trail Cub or the Hunter Cub in North America.
-Price unknown.
+Price just $3899 in the US where, half a century ago the bike was well loved.

 In AMH8 I write about Jap ~200-cc ag bikes as lightweight travel bikes.
 Most are based on prehistoric air-cooled mutts but Honda’s AG190 (above) leads the pack with EFI and a front disc brake!
 However, I’m not certain my enthusiasm has translated into widespread uptake, perhaps because you can only buy them in RSA (called an XR190 – less ag-featured) or Downunder.